marcellomaugeri/euler-swap/README.md

 * Could current reserves be calculated dynamically based on balances/debts/debt limits?
   * I guess you would lose a chunk of interest to arbitrage
   * Donation attacks?
+* What can we do to make this easily integrated with aggregators/MEV bots/etc?
+  * For sure we need events.
+What should be logged?
+  * How to handle a discovery/tracking of the different Maglev instances?
+    * Factory?
+Registry?
+Maybe a fake factory that reads the actually installed operators from a set of addresses?
+* Other misc stuff (see `TODO` file)

 ## License